Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 Other versions of Pillow may work fine, but Sigil's installer build is predicated on v5.2.0, To install that specific version, use the following pip command.

->`pip install Pillow==5.2.0`
+>`pip install Pillow==5.4.1`

 ### Installing lxml.

 Version 4.2.4 comes with precompiled binary wheels for Windows.
 Not all versions do.
 So if you want to install a different version, you'll need to find out if there's precompiled binaries for Windows or not.
 Install a specific version with pip using the following command

->`pip install lxml==4.2.4`
+>`pip install lxml==4.2.6`

 ### Installing PyQt5.

-Like lxml, not all versions of PyQt5 will have compatible binaries that will will work with Sigil's Qt5 and Python.
-Stick to version 5.11.2 and everything should work with Python 3.7and Qt5.11.1
+Like lxml, not all versions of PyQt5 will have compatible binaries that will work with Sigil's Qt5 and Python.
+Stick to version 5.11.2 and everything should work with Python 3.7and Qt5.11.2

 >`pip install PyQt5==5.11.3`